codetermination/NewNet/README.md

 dir06_Calculations:

-* CalculatePSNR.py: File to calculate PSNR for a predicted dataset and an original dataset
+* CalculatePSNR.py: File to calculate peak-signal-to-noise-ratio (PSNR) for a predicted dataset and an original dataset
-* CalculateSSIM.py: File to calculate SSIM for a predicted dataset and an original dataset
+* CalculateSSIM.py: File to calculate structural similarty (SSIM) for a predicted dataset and an original dataset

 # Test the model